 Wiz Khalifa Net Worth

-Early Life: Wiz Khalifa was born Cameron Jibril Thomaz in Minot, North Dakota on September 8, 1987, to parents serving in the military.
-His parents divorced when he was three.
-His parents' military service caused his family to move regularly and Khalifa lived in Germany, the U.K., and Japan before settling in Pittsburgh, Pennsylvania in 1996 with his mother.
-Soon after moving to Pittsburgh, Khalifa began to write and perform his own lyrics.
-He attended Taylor Allderdice High School.
-His stage name is derived from Khalifa, an Arabic word meaning "successor," and wisdom, which was shortened to Wiz when Khalifa was a young boy.
-By the age of 15, he was regularly recording his music in a studio called I.D.
-Labs.
-The management of the studio was so impressed by his lyrics that they allowed Khalifa to record for free.
-He was discovered in 2004 at the age of 16 by fellow Pittsburgh native Benjy Grinberg.
-Grinberg is the founder and President of Rostrum Records which soon signed Wiz to a recording and management deal.
+Wiz Khalifa was born Cameron Jibril Thomaz in Minot, North Dakota on September 8, 1987.
+His parents were in the military and divorced when he was three.
+Due to his parents' military service, his family moved frequently.
+Khalifa lived in Japan, the U.K., and Germany before moving to Pittsburgh with his mom in 1996.
+Not long after relocating to Pittsburgh, Khalifa began writing and performing his own songs.
+Khalifa began recording his music when he was 15.
+The studio he recorded his songs at was pretty impressed by his lyrics and let him record his songs for free.
+Khalifa was discovered at age 16 in 2004 by Benjy Grinberg, the founder and President of Rostrum Records.
+Grinberg signed Wiz to a recording and management deal.

 The Pittsburgh City Council declared 12-12-12 (December 12, 2012) to be Wiz Khalifa Day in the city.